-There are various environmental factors which effect on tourism supply chain activities [33-35].
 Theoretically, the carrying capacity of the environment on coastal tourism is the maximum number of tourists that can still be tolerated as many as 84,000 people per year assuming that tourists in the coastal area need an average space of 25 m2 per person.
 At present the average number of tourists coming to coatal tourism is still far from the tolerance limit, which is an average of 500 people per month and on a long holiday reaches 8,000 people.

 Regarding the determination of carrying capacity, the local community develops its own calculations.
-There are three ways to determine the maximum 195 number of tourists that can still be tolerated developed by the community in Teluk Kiluan City attractions, namely (1) based on boat capacity, (2) based on land capacity, and (3) based on market interest.
+There are three ways to determine the maximum number of tourists that can still be tolerated developed by the community in Teluk Kiluan City attractions, namely (1) based on boat capacity, (2) based on land capacity, and (3) based on market interest.
 The first way, the determination of the maximum limit or number of tourists tolerated based on boat capacity is related to tourist satisfaction.
 On average, each boat can be boarded by 8 people.
 If more than this number, tourists do not feel comfortable when in the waters of the high seas to enjoy dolphins.
-Based on land capacity, when there is a long holiday, the amount of waste disposed linearly with the number of tourist causes a dirty environment that is difficult to avoid.
+Based on land capacity, when there is a long holiday, the amount of waste disposed linearly with the number of tourists causes a dirty environment that is difficult to avoid.
 In tourism objects, people only provide services for eating, while other small food needs are anticipated by tourists themselves.
 As a result, food waste in the form of garbage can become a burden on the environment.

-3.3.
-Implications of the CBT Supply Chain Principle to Community Welfare around Teluk Kiluan Beach
+4.2 Implications of the CBT Principle to Community Welfare around Teluk Kiluan Beach

-Tourism has important role in people's welfare [36].
 The economic structure of the communities around Kiluan coast has the character of the majority of small and medium scale.
 Some characters that have small scale are: (1) business management is informal, (2) business ownership by individual members of the community, and (3) business location adjacent to the owner's residence and labor, and sometimes not market-oriented.
 The high absorption of community workforce is influenced by external factors and internal factors.
 External factors are factors that come from outside the community, namely the economic structure around the coast of Teluk Kiluan and government policy.
 Internal factors are factors that originate in the community, namely the characteristics of the community workforce.

 The level of education and business motivation affect the ownership of tourism businesses.
-Business ownership produces a work pattern based on the closeness of relations; this is the near work that causes low labor turnover, and unfair business competition.
+Business ownership produces a work pattern based on the closeness of relations, this is the near work that causes low labor turnover, and unfair business competition.
 Business motivation as the entry point for the development of a distinctive tourism independent business is supported by the mechanism of business learning by the community.